HMS Laurel (1913): Construction and career

 After returning to service, the destroyer remained stationed at Harwich defending the Strait of Dover.
 On 23 January 1915, the destroyer led the Second Division of the Third Flotilla during the Battle of Dogger Bank.
 The Flotilla was enable to keep sufficient speed to engage in the battle, which was left to newer and faster M-class destroyers.
 At the Battle of Jutland, the destroyer, along with sisterships Landrail, Liberty and Lydiard, formed part of a flotilla which were to provide cover to the British battlecruisers.
 In this case, the flotilla was in the centre of the action but again failed to engage the German battle fleet in the confusion of the battle.
 However, the destroyer did rescue seventeen survivors from the battlecruiser Queen Mary.

 On 5 September 1916, Lark and Laurel were sent to the English Channel to escort Princess Victoria, which was carrying a load of gold bullion from Cherbourg to Portsmouth.
 On 26 October 1916, the destroyer was part of a four ship flotilla sent to defend the Dover Barrage in the Battle of Dover Strait.
 The destroyer saw no action at the time, nor on subsequent patrol on 25 February 1917 despite the presence of German warships nearby.
 The destroyer also sortied on 19 May 1917 to escort the first convoy to journey from Gibraltar.
 The convoy was a success, with no submarine attacks, and helped justify the convoy system.

 The destroyer was subsequently redeployed to the 4th Destroyer Flotilla based at Devonport.
-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Laurel was initially placed in reserve at Nore alongside over sixty other destroyers.
 On 1 November 1921, the vessel was sold and broken up for scrap.